-Due to the lack of business risk scales in the past1, this study developed questions for the "preschool business risks questionnaire", as based on the results of the literature review and by referring to relevant studies (Barki et al., 2001; Chen, 2016; Huang, 2008; Lai & Lau, 2012; Long staff et al., 2000; Rice, 2010; Ting et al., 2009; Tsai, 2007; Yiannaki, 2012; & Zhu, 2013) and used it as the measurement tool.
+Due to the lack of business risk scales in the past, this study developed questions for the "preschool business risks questionnaire", as based on the results of the literature review and by referring to relevant studies (Barki et al., 2001; Chen, 2016; Huang, 2008; Lai & Lau, 2012; Long staff et al., 2000; Rice, 2010; Ting et al., 2009; Tsai, 2007; Yiannaki, 2012 & Zhu, 2013), and used it as the measurement tool.
 Every question in the test was scored according to a Likert Scale of 1 to 5 points.
-In line with the results of factor analysis, preschool business risks were found to include 24 measurement items in six dimensions (Table 1).
-The first dimension was financial and included five items: Cost overruns, general expenses, increased labour costs, financial constraints and greater liabilities.
-The second dimension was related to quality and operations and included four items: Professional capacities, work input, work load relating to the general affairs of the preschool and work load relating to early childhood education.
-The third dimension was related to environment and management and included four items: Emergency handling mechanism, safety of building elements and components, leadership style and institutionalized management.
-The fourth dimension was related to resources and included four items: Recruitment failure, high turnover rate, impossibility to lay-off unsuitable employees and lack of human resources.
-The fifth dimension was related to the market and included four items: Resistance to new competitors, performance of competitors lagging behind, highlighting advantages and characteristics of early childhood education.
-The sixth dimension was related to policy and included three items: Policy changes, policy awareness and relationship between relevant administrative bodies.
-The α reliability is 0.95, the construct validity is 0.64 ~ 0.96 and the scale was satisfactory in terms of both reliability and validity.
+In line with the results of factor analysis, preschool business risks were found to include 24 measurement items in six dimensions (see details in Table 1).
+The first dimension was financial, and included five items: cost overruns, general expenses, increased labor costs, financial constraints, and greater liabilities.
+The second dimension was related to quality and operations, and included four items: professional capacities, work input, work load relating to the general affairs of the preschool, and work load relating to early childhood education.
+The third dimension was related to environment and management, and included four items: emergency handling mechanism, safety of building elements and components, leadership style, and institutionalized management.
+The fourth dimension was related to resources, and included four items: recruitment failure, high turnover rate, impossibility to layoff unsuitable employees, and lack of human resources.
+The fifth dimension was related to the market, and included four items: resistance to new competitors, performance of competitors lagging behind, highlighting advantages, and characteristics of early childhood education.
+The sixth dimension was related to policy, and included three items: policy changes, policy awareness, and relationship between relevant administrative bodies.
+The $\alpha$ reliability is 0.95, the construct validity is 0.64~0.96, and the scale was satisfactory in terms of both reliability and validity.